Jaswar/bachelor-thesis/README.md

 The script works by copying the sampled features, the test features, and the annotations to another place.
 As the first step, you should thus create a directory `out_datasets` that will hold the copied datasets.
 This can be done with `mkdir out_datasets`.

+Note that the following procedures are only for one value of `p`.
+The steps below should be followed for each value of `p` that is meant to be tested.

 THUMOS'14:
 1. Modify the call to the main method in the `data_efficiency.py` file.
 First arguments is `p/100%` that should be tested for.